-(124) Sub-Market--An area defined by the Underwriter based on general overall market segmentation promulgated by market data tracking and reporting services from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.
+(121) Sub-Market--An area defined by the Underwriter based on general overall market segmentation promulgated by market data tracking and reporting services from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.

-(125) Supportive Housing--Residential rental developments intended for occupancy by individuals or households in need of specialized and specific non-medical services in order to maintain independent living.
-Supportive housing developments generally include established funding sources outside of project cash flow that require certain populations be served and/or certain services provided.
-The developments are expected to be debt free or have no permanent foreclosable or noncash flow debt.
-A Supportive Housing Development financed with tax-exempt bonds with a project based rental assistance contract for a majority of the Units may be treated as Supportive Housing under all subchapters of this chapter, except Subchapter D of this chapter (relating to Underwriting and Loan Policy).
-If the bonds are expected to be redeemed upon construction completion, placement in service or stabilization and no other permanent debt will remain, the Supportive Housing Development may be treated as Supportive Housing under Subchapter D of this chapter.
-The services offered generally include case management and address special attributes of such populations as Transitional Housing for homeless and at risk of homelessness, persons who have experienced domestic violence or single parents or guardians with minor children.
+(122) Supportive Housing—A residential rental Development that is:

+(A) intended for occupancy by households in need of specialized and specific non-medical services in order to maintain independent living;

+(B) the provision of services are provided primarily on-site by the Applicant, an Affiliate of the Applicant or a third party provider and that service provider has demonstrated an established and compliant track record of providing such services in residential settings for at least three years;

+(C) the services offered generally include case management and tenant services that either aid tenants in addressing debilitating conditions or assist tenants in securing the skills, assets, and connections needed for independent living post residency and, if the population is anticipated to have issues such as substance abuse or psychiatric disorders, an on-site person able to coordinate responses to a wide variety of situations reasonably anticipated to arise in the population served (such on-site position to be staffed and available on a 24/7 basis).
+Resident populations primarily include the homeless and those at-risk of homelessness; and

+(D) the Applicant, General Partner, or Guarantor must meet the following:

+(i) demonstrate that it, alone or in partnership with a third party provider, has at least three years experience in developing and operating housing similar to the proposed housing;

+(ii) demonstrate that it has secured sufficient funds necessary to maintain the Development’s operations through the Affordability Period; and

+(iii) provide evidence of a history of fundraising activities sufficient to fill unanticipated operating losses;

+(E) is not financed, except for construction financing, with any debt containing foreclosure provisions or debt that contains must-pay repayment provisions (including cash-flow debt).
+Permanent foreclosable, must-pay debt is permissible if sourced by federal funds but the Development will not be exempted from Subchapter D of this chapter (relating to Underwriting and Loan Policy).
+Any amendment to an Application or LURA pertaining to debt will result in the issuance of IRS Form(s) 8609.

-(126) TDHCA Operating Database--Sometimes referred to as "TDHCA Database."
+(123) TDHCA Operating Database--Sometimes referred to as "TDHCA Database."
 A consolidation of recent actual income and operating expense information collected through the Department's Annual Owner Financial Certification process, as required and described in Subchapter F of this chapter (relating to Compliance Monitoring), and published on the Department's web site (www.tdhca.state.tx.us).

-(127) Target Population--The designation of types of housing populations shall include Elderly Developments, and those that are entirely Supportive Housing.
+(124) Target Population--The designation of types of housing populations shall include Elderly Developments, and those that are Supportive Housing.
 All others will be considered to serve general populations without regard to any subpopulations.
-An existing Development that has been designated as a Development serving the general population may not change to become an Elderly Development, or vice versa, without Board approval.

-(128) Tax-Exempt Bond Development--A Development requesting or having been awarded Housing Tax Credits and which receives a portion of its financing from the proceeds of tax-exempt bonds which are subject to the state volume cap as described in §42(h)(4) of the Code, such that the Development does not receive an allocation of tax credit authority from the State Housing Credit Ceiling.
+(125) Tax-Exempt Bond Development--A Development requesting or having been awarded Housing Tax Credits and which receives a portion of its financing from the proceeds of tax-exempt bonds which are subject to the state volume cap as described in §42(h)(4) of the Code, such that the Development does not receive an allocation of tax credit authority from the State Housing Credit Ceiling.